NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Paul had a "thorn in the flesh", some sort of physical ailment.
 So he prayed about it.
 Who is **the Lord** Paul prayed to? **The Lord** told him "**my power is made perfect in weakness**".
 The power of **the Lord** helped Paul cope.
 Paul says that this power was **the power of Christ**.
 Hence Jesus Christ is the Lord that Paul prayed to three times about his thorn.

 This proves that Jesus accepts prayer and that he is [omniscient](#omniscience), two attributes only God has.

+## Galatians 4:6

+> And because you are sons, God has sent the Spirit of his Son into our hearts, crying, “Abba!
+Father!”

+The spirit that is in the heart of a believer is the Holy Spirit of God.
+(Rom 8:9; 2 Cor 1:22; 3:3) So the spirit of Jesus is identical to the spirit of God, which shows that Jesus is God.
+It also says that the Holy Spirit is **crying, “Abba!
+Father!”**, which shows that the Holy Spirit can communicate, and he has a personal relationship with God the Father.

 ## Philippians 2:5-7